 'Armed and dangerous' man who fired gun, injured officer prompting shelter-in-place wanted in Cockeysville

-BALTIMORE - Baltimore County Police are searching for an armed man who fired a gun and injured an officer prompting a shelter-in-place Wednesday afternoon in Cockeysville.
+BALTIMORE -- Baltimore County Police are searching for an armed man who fired a gun and injured an officer, sparking a shelter-in-place order for part of Cockeysville on Wednesday afternoon.

-Officers said 24-year-old David Emory Lithicum is wanted by police, and is considered to be "armed and dangerous."
+David Emory Linthicum, 24, is considered to be "armed and dangerous," Baltimore County spokesperson Joy Stewart said.

-Police are telling residents to find another location for the night if they cannot get home.
+They also told residents to find another location for the night if they could not get home.

+The officer is expected to recover from his injuries, according to authorities.

 Police responded to the area of Powers Avenue for a crisis situation around 2:30 p.m.